tricktracktriu/dsci4eco/README.md

 First Repo with RStudio.

-New Brach for New Ideas.
+New Branch for New Ideas.

 I have a new Idea.